thinktecture/relayserver/Documentation/en/relayserver.md

 - Bug fixes

   * When the query to be relayed contained an query argument named 'path', this lead to unexpected behaviour
+  * Corrected the filtering of contents of error responses from on-premise side services when enabled

 ## Version 2.0.0